 There are situations that, once we’re in, a tragic trade-off is inevitable.
 It’s best to avoid these situations in the first place, but until we’re in them, we only have the idea of how difficult the situations will be, not the experiences.
 “Ideas are not experiences” — as the paper by that name argues — and ideas are much weaker at compelling human action than experiences.
-Considering this, it’s improbable humans will take preventive measures, especially if those measures are costly and similar historic events (which could provide reference points) distant.
+Considering this, it’s improbable humans will take preventative measures, especially if those measures are costly and similar historic events (which could provide reference points) distant.

 Worsening the situation, as discussed in “Incentives to Problem Solve” by O.G.
 Rose, if we stop x situation from arising, there’s no experience of x arising, and so we can’t know for sure that:

 1. We actually prevented anything.

 2. X would have arisen if we did nothing.

 3. That the consequences of x would have been terrible

 We must live with the costs of preventative measures without certainty that the costs were worth paying: preventative measures entail existential anxiety.
 Yes, we can study books, review arguments, and the like to strengthen our idea that the preventative measures were a good idea, but since we can never experience what doesn’t happen, we can’t experience a world where the preventative measures are taken versus one where they aren’t.
 We have to live with the world we choose and wonder if it’s the best of all possible worlds.

 (If philosophy, critical thinking, marital counseling, etc. are all somehow examples of “preventative measures,” what has been pointed here out could shed light on why these enterprises might not be not prevalent.)